 As I read the account God has provided, I cannot help but note the emphasis on the fact that there are consequences for our deeds.
 Though we live in a world that wants somehow to wave a magic wand to remove consequences, the fact remains that there are consequences for our choices.
-Amnon assaulted a lovely young woman, acting to satisfy his own desires.
+Amnon assaulted a lovely young woman; he sought to gratify his own desires.
 Initially, he might have imagined everything was positive.
-He enjoyed a sense of power, compelling the young woman against her will and silencing any opposition within the palace.
-He was perhaps on a high as he thought he had gratified his lust.
+He enjoyed a sense of power, forcing the young woman against her will and silencing any opposition within the palace.
+He was perhaps on a high, his desire satisfied for the moment.
 His father the king did nothing.

 Likewise, one may appease himself, or herself, acting immorally and there appear to be no consequences.
 However, there are always consequences to our choices.
 There are always those who are offended nursing their aggrieved spirits, biding their time until they can do harm.
-When we act to appease our own desires, we do offend others, and those who are offended will not forget the wrong we have done or the way in which we dismiss their concerns.
+When we act to appease our own desires, we do offend others, and those who are offended will not forget the wrong we have done or the way in which we have dismissed their concerns.

-If there were no wronged individuals waiting to gain revenge, we would nevertheless know that we have offended against God's holiness.
+If there were no wronged individuals waiting to gain revenge, we must nevertheless know that we have sinned against God's holiness.
 When we were in the world, we might have dismissed such thoughts, imagining that our goodness was enough to please God.
-Because the lost person is at the centre of his or her universe, they seem always to imagine that God ignores them while holding the rest of the world accountable.
+Because the lost person is at the centre of his or her universe, she seems always to imagine that God ignores her while holding the rest of the world accountable.
 However, no Christian should ever stumble into the error of thinking that God ignores sin, and especially that He ignores sin in the life of His child.
 God loves his child too much to ignore unrighteousness.